Two Easy Ways to Start Earning Rewards!

 Learn the importance of UVB light for your reptiles and the right reptile lights for your pet’s habitat.

-Learn how to care for cool climate Chameleons, recommended diet & habitat setup.
+Learn about live insects for reptile feeding, recommended diet & habitat setup.
 Find the right food, supplies & equipment at your neighborhood Petco.

 Echevaria (hen and chicks), Dracaena, Marigold, Boston fern or Bird's Nest fern are safe.
 Be forewarned though, any plant you put in the viv will be eaten or trampled.
 You may also have difficulty maintaining proper humidity levels with live plants.